-Essentially, skewer-less kabobs turns steak kabobs into an easy, weeknight sheet pan dinner.
-And who doesn’t love an easy sheet pan meal?
+Essentially, skewer-less kabobs turn a simple beef kabobs recipe into an easy, weeknight sheet pan dinner.
+And who doesn’t love an easy sheet pan meal with easy clean up?
 What’s easier than tossing all the ingredients together on a sheet pan and then throwing it into the oven for about 25 minutes.

 How Long to Cook Sheet Pan Steak Kabob?

-We prefer steak kabobs to be medium, which is 135–145°F. We cooked these at 400° degrees for 20-25 minutes, and reached the desired doneness.
-If you prefer medium-rare or well-done, you’ll want to cook them for slightly less time or more time, respectively.
+We prefer steak kabobs to be medium, which is 135–145°F. We cooked these on high heat at 400° degrees for 20-25 minutes, and reached the desired doneness.
+If you prefer medium-rare or well-done, you’ll want to adjust the cooking time.

-Be sure to use an instant read thermometer when cooking these kabobs to reach your desired temperature.
+Be sure to use an instant read thermometer when cooking these kabobs so that you know the internal temperature of the steak.

 Also remember that the temperature of cooked beef will continue to rise as the steak rests.
 Remove beef from heat when the thermometer reads about 5-10°F lower than the desired doneness.

-What Beef Cut Do You Use With Steak Kabobs?
+What Beef Cut Do You Use With a Kabob Recipe?

 Tips for the Best Steak Kabobs

-- If you’re cutting your own beef, cut steak cubes 1 to 1 1/2-inch pieces.
-Cut them as uniformly in size as possible so they cook evenly.
+- If you’re cutting your own beef, cut steak cubes 1 to 1 1/2-inch cubes.
+Cut them into smaller pieces and as uniformly as possible will allow them to cook evenly.

-- If you decide to make this recipe with wooden skewers, soak the skewers in water for at least 30 minutes to avoid burning
+- If you decide to make this recipe with wooden skewers, for best results, soak the skewers in water for about 30 minutes to avoid burning.

 Can I Grill These Steak Kabobs?